 Mr. Selfridge revolves around Selfridge’s department store, its owner Harry Gordon Selfridge, his family and the store’s staff.

-The story begins in 1908 with the opening of the store and ends in 1928.
-The second season focused on World War One and its effects both on people and commerce.
+The story begins in 1908, with the opening of the store, and ends in 1928.
+The second season focused on World War I and its effects both on people and commerce.

-Like Harry in the series, the real Mr. Selfridge was born in the U.S. and had a close relationship with his mother.
-He was a self-made man, taking his first job at age 10 and eventually working for several years for Marshall Field’s department store before moving to Britain and investing in what would become his store.
+Like Harry in the series, the real Mr. Selfridge was born in the United States and had a close relationship with his mother.
+He was a self-made man, taking his first job at age 10 and eventually working for several years for Marshall Field’s department store before moving to Britain and investing in his own store.

-Also like the series, he was married to Rose and had five children – Rosalie, Violette, Gordon and Beatrice.
-The eldest child died as a newborn.
+Also like the series, he was married to Rose and had four children – Rosalie, Violette, Gordon and Beatrice.
+A fifth child, the eldest, died as a newborn.

 Rose died during the Spanish flu pandemic in 1918, and Selfridge’s mother passed away a few years later.